Amir Dotan: Promoting and Sharing Stoke Newington’s Rich History Since 2012

 The Clissold Park Bowling Green

 The Clissold Park bandstand.
 The ‘rustic’ bandstand was erected in 1893 next to Clissold House, four years after the park opened.
 It was altered in 1912.
-It burnt down in 1965 and subsequently removed.
+It was removed in 1965.

 Kennaway Hall (formerly The Willows), Paradise Row, Church Street.
 Built for George William Alexander; A Quaker and founding treasurer of the British and Foreign Anti-Slavery Society in 1839.
 It was demolished in 1953.